UgonmaAjie/HR-Analysis-on-Employees/README.md

 _Report showing the names of the employees that are to be promoted or laid off_
 ![](HR_2.JPG)

-_Report showing the number of employees in their different department and roles.
+_Report showing the number of employees in their different department and roles_
 ![](HR_3.JPG)

 ## Analysis